erickaoshoulin/CarND-LaneLines-P2/writeup.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I just modified the neural net from LeNet.
+The convolution layer is important because traffic sign problem does not sensitive to color.
+What more important is the picture's structure.
+So the the convolution layer is important.
+Dropout layer can help prevent overfitting, but my experement shows that without dropout layer the neural net may be trained without overfitting.

 ### Test a Model on New Images